 How can a root canal help my tooth?

 Tooth decay eats away at a tooth until it reaches the inner pulp chamber, where it infects the inner tissues and the tooth’s nerve.
 At this point, the only option is to extract the tooth altogether or perform a root canal to clear out the decayed tissues and fill in the tooth.
-Preserving the tooth’s natural structure leaves its roots intact, providing the stimulation the bone in which they lie needs to stay healthy and prevent bone atrophy.
+Preserving the tooth’s natural structure leaves its roots intact, providing the stimulation of the bone in which they lie needs to stay healthy and prevent bone atrophy.
 Extracting the tooth removes the roots as well, leaving a gap in your smile and affecting chewing and eating.

 Do I need a root canal?